joelparkerhenderson/wordbooks/project_management.md

 * [International Organization for Standardization](https://wikipedia.org/wiki/International_Organization_for_Standardization)
 * [ISO 31000 "Risk management •¡¹ Principles and guidelines on implementation"](TODO)
 * [Kaizen](https://en.wikipedia.org/wiki/Kaizen)
+* [Kanban system](TODO) A display of visual indicators, namely cards, that signals what the process needs exactly when the process needs it.
+Also: a way to visualize work and workflow.
 * [keep the business running (KTBR)](TODO)
 * [KTBR: keep the business running](TODO)
 * [law of two feet](https://wikipedia.org/wiki/Open_Space_Technology): If you are not learning nor contributing, use your two feet to go someplace else.